sky-uk/ruby-bootcamp/exercises/rspec/readme.md

-# RSpec: Rock, Paper, Scissor
+# RSpec

 ![Logo](https://m2.behance.net/rendition/pm/2852051/disp/cfc4ec1a928ce0285a4e5f1308cd455e.jpg)

+## Introduction

+This exercise revolves around "Rock, Paper, Scissors".

-## Excercise
+## Exercise

-We just watched a [video](https://www.codeschool.com/screencasts/rspec-3-best-practices) showing TDD in conjunction with RSpec3.
+We just watched a [video](https://www.codeschool.com/screencasts/rspec-3-best-practices) showing TDD in conjunction with RSpec 3.

-Implement your own version of Rock, Paper, Scissor.
+Implement your own version of "Rock, Paper, Scissors".
 Try and go top down and use all that RSpec has to offer.

+## Notes

-**Note:** For the avoidance of doubt.
+For the avoidance of doubt:

-- Rock beats Scissors
+* Rock beats Scissors
-- Paper beats Rock
+* Paper beats Rock
-- Scissors beats Paper
+* Scissors beats Paper